pwgbots/linny-r/README.md

-If you have not configured a "click-start" icon as described above, you must start a modeling session with Linny-R by opening a CLI box, then change to the Linny-R directory, type `node linny-r-server.js`, open your browser, and then navigate to http://127.0.0.1:5050
+If you have not configured a "click-start" icon as described above, you must start a modeling session with Linny-R by opening a CLI box, then change to the Linny-R directory, type `node server`, open your browser, and then navigate to http://127.0.0.1:5050

 To shut down the server, click on the local host icon in the upper right corner of the Linny-R GUI in your browser.